zalando/postgres-operator/kubectl-pg/README.md

 ### Installtion of kubectl pg plugin

+This project uses Go Modules for dependency management to build locally Install go and enable go modules ```export GO111MODULE=on```

+As this project doesn't contain vendor directory.

+Generate vendor directory using ```go mod vendor```

 Clone the kubectl pg plugin and build from the source using ```go install``` this will generate kubectl pg plugin's executable in ```go/bin/kubectl-pg.exe```

 ### To list all commands avaialble in kubectl pg